 Thermann electric hot water heaters is a brand name that is exclusive to the Reece Plumbing Supplies chain

-The electric Thermann hot water systems are manufactured by Dux Hot Water in New South Wales and China for the smaller storage capacity heaters
+The electric range of Thermann hot water systems are manufactured by Dux

-Made from mild steel with a internal vitreous enamel coating they have the sacrificial anode protecting it from deterioration that need replacing within the 5 year period
+Made from mild steel with an internal vitreous enamel coating they have the sacrificial anode protecting it from deterioration that need replacing within the 5 year period

 They come with the same warranty periods as the DUX Proflo of 7 years and 10 years